ojal21/NetworkSecurityF23/README.md

 ### BUILD:
 Built with python version: `Python 3.10.12`
 Install additional dependencies with `pip3 -r requirements.txt`

+### User configuration:
+- Please use `python3 add-client.py` to save the username and password in broker's list.
+- Please create folder with the username under `client/purchased/` folder
+- Please create the RSA key pair and add to `client/keys` and `broker/keys` folders appropriately.

 ### RUN AS BROKER:
 `make broker` OR `python3 sockets.py --mode broker`